 The Stanislavski Method, is a systematic training technique developed in Russia by Konstantin Stanislavski.
-The system was the first of its kind in the industry because up until Konstantin invented this method, acting had largely been focused on the presentational, superficial, and performative style of acting.
+The system was the first of its kind in the industry.
+Until Konstantin invented this method, acting had largely been focused on the presentation, superficial, and performative style of acting.
 Stanislavski introduced the idea of bringing a sense of realism to the stage and it revolutionized the industry forever.
 As a professional actor it is critical that you educate yourself on Stanislavski techniques because most of the other acting techniques were built off of this framework.

 In this method, a role is broken down into tasks and actions.
 An actor considers the character’s given circumstances, including:

 - Who Am I?

 - Where Am I?

 - Why Do I Want It?